 Publications & Documents

-Guernsey and the United Kingdom have today signed a bilateral agreement for exchange of information for tax purposes bringing to 10 the number of such agreements entered into by Guernsey.
+Bermuda and the Netherlands today signed a bilateral agreement for the exchange of information for tax purposes, bringing to 12 the number of such agreements Bemuda has entered into.

 Finland has reduced pollution and improved its environmental quality through pioneering approaches like green taxes.

 Luxembourg has today signed a protocol to its double taxation convention with Denmark.
 The protocol, which allows exchange of bank information for tax purposes, brings the convention up to the OECD standard.